Customer Comes First

 We bring our best selves to work.

-We have a high degree of trust in one another and each person’s ability to get work done.
-To that end, as long as you get your work done, or communicate why you are blocked and ask for help, we don’t care how or where you do your work.
+We have a high degree of trust in one another and each person’s capabilities.
+So as long as you get your work done, or communicate why you are blocked and ask for help, we don’t care how or where you do your work.
 We work intensely and effectively during normal working weekday hours, and then leave work to recharge on our own time.
 Having a balanced life outside of work only benefits the company because we believe this contributes to happy, healthy, productive people and therefore, more productive teams.

-People are not expected to work weekends unless there is an emergency, and everyone can choose where they work from.
-That said, we try to keep as many hours overlapping with the team as possible in order to facilitate collaboration, and prefer to meet in person if we can.
+People are not expected to work weekends unless there is an emergency, hours are flexible able to accommodate child care needs and we are all free to choose where we work from.
+That said, we try to keep as many hours overlapping with the team as possible in order to facilitate real-time collaboration.